-29. In March 2020, CSU also cancelled on-campus and other co-curricular activities, included athletic events.

-30. CSU has also cancelled or postponed in-person graduation ceremonies at its campuses.

-31. The effect of CSU's COVID-19-related protocols and messaging is that all students have effectively been forced to leave campus, unless they truly had no other safe place to go.
+- In March 2020, University of California also issued various mandates 30. to students, requiring them to begin taking all classes remotely and, in most cases, not return to campus, including to their on-campus housing, for the remainder of the Spring 2020 semester. - In March 2020, University of California also cancelled on-campus and 31. other co-curricular activities, including athletic events. - 32.
+University of California has also cancelled or postponed in-person graduation ceremonies at its campuses. - The effect of University of California's COVID-19-related protocols 33. and messaging is that all students have effectively been forced to leave campus, unless they truly had no other safe place to go.
 For students who do remain on campus, services are now extremely limited.
-For students who do not live on campus, there is no reason to come to campus, since all activities have been cancelled and all classes have moved online.
+For students who do not live on campus, there is no reason to come to campus since all activities have been cancelled and all classes have moved online.

-32. Notwithstanding each of the above-listed facts, CSU has not granted its students and/or their families refunds of their fees, even though they are no longer able to use the services for which they paid.

-33. While social distancing is recommended by healthcare professionals and even the Centers for Disease Control and Prevention ("CDC"), the resulting impact to the economy-and individual families' wallets-cannot be understated.6 Rather than acknowledge the difficult financial stresses that COVID-19 has placed on families, CSU students and/or their families were expected to bear the brunt of the stress.

-34. CSU has announced that it will return certain room and board costs.
-CSU, however, has not offered or provided students and/or their families any refund of the miscellaneous campus fees they paid that were unused and will not be able to be used.

-35. As soon as CSU announced that classes were moving online and campuses were effectively closing, the fees they paid for the semester should have been promptly returned to Plaintiff and the other Class members and are now, effectively, held in trust by
+- 34. Notwithstanding each of the above-listed facts, University of California has not granted its students refunds of their fees, even though they are no longer able to use the services for which they paid. - 35.
+While social distancing is recommended by healthcare professionals and even the Centers for Disease Control and Prevention ("CDC"), the resulting impact to the economy-and individual families' wallets-cannot be understated.6 Rather than acknowledge the difficult financial stresses that COVID-19 has placed on students and families, University of California students and their families were expected to bear the brunt of the stress. - 36.
+University of California has announced that it will return certain room and board costs.
+University of California, however, has not offered or provided students and/or their families any refund of the system-wide fees or of the miscellaneous campus fees they paid that were unused and will not be able to be used. - 37.
+As soon as University of California announced that classes were moving online and campuses were effectively closing, the fees paid for the semester should have been promptly returned to Plaintiff and the other Class members and are now, effectively, held in trust by University of California for the benefit of

-6 Carlos Granda, Marc Brown, and Grace Manthey, CA unemployment claims reach historic level amid coronavirus pandemic, ABC7 Eyewitness News (April 3, 2020), https://abc7.com/unemployment-claims-coronavirus-california/6071366/ (nearly 879,000 Californians filed for unemployment during the week ending March 28, 2020, which is nearly five times more than the previous week's number.
+Carlos Granda, Marc Brown, and Grace Manthey, CA unemployment claims reach historic level amid coronavirus pandemic, ABC7 Eyewitness News (April 3, 2020), https://abc7.com/unemployment-claims-coronavirus-california/6071366/ (nearly 879,000 Californians filed for unemployment during the week ending March 28, 2020, which is nearly five times more than the previous week's number.
 The last two weeks total more than 1 million people statewide).

-CSU for the benefit of students and/or their families, including Plaintiff and the other Class members, and must be disgorged and returned to them.
+students and/or their families including Plaintiff and the other Class members, and must be disgorged and returned to them.